usaid-cs/yesterday-i-learned/physics.md

+1. The unit Kelvin does not come with the word "degrees" because it is considered absolute.
 1. For paranoid people who think [people can see them through walls](https://www.youtube.com/watch?v=kBFMsY5ZP0o), [EMF shielding paints](https://lessemf.com/paint.html) is for you!
 1. [Cold fusion exists](https://www.youtube.com/watch?v=aDfB3gnxRhc).
 Muons ("heavy electrons") hold nuclei 200x closer together, making them much more likely to fuse, which means it can occur at room temperature.
 Unfortunately the input energy to generate a muon is still higher than the energy you get back from fusion, so it's still useless right now.
 1. Drag has a square relationship with velocity.
 This makes "making a huge gun that shoots people into space" inpractical.